Consistent Validation for Predictive Methods in Spatial Settings: PROOFS OF CLAIMS

 where we have used that $\EE[\epsilon] = \EE[\epsilon'] = 0$, $\epsilon, \epsilon'$ are independent from $h$ and $\EE[\epsilon^2] = \EE[(\epsilon')^2]$.
 Then,

 The first inequality uses that $\responsedomain \subset [0,1]$ and the second the Lipschitz assumptions on $f$ and $h$. \end{proof}

 Therefore, at least in the case of squared loss with bounded response and predictive method values and a homoskedastic additive noise model, smoothness of the average response surface (as a function of space) together with smoothness of the predictive method imply \cref{assumption:Lipschitz}.
+We expect to hold for other losses that are Lipschitz functions of the response and prediction.